Short story from rural Japan

 The girl took care of him for 10 days straight without sleeping herself.
 When the youg man recovered, he went with the old man to the beach where the girl was gathering seaweed and catching sea cucumbers.
 They built a fire from the tree branches that were scattered on the shore.
 The old man explained that the branches were dropped by migrating wild geese.

-There are 10 stories in this beautifully-made hardbound book.
+There are 10 stories in this beautiful hardbound book.
 The setting is rural Japan just before modernisation, where folks lived a hard life of unremitting labour.
 Traditions, myths and passion are mixed in the stories.

-Growing up in the 1940s, Katsumata used to herd cattle after school.
+Growing up in the 1940s, the artist Katsumata used to herd cattle after school.
 In such a setting he developed a strong bond with animals and nature.
 Sadly, in 2005 when Red Snow was published, he fell ill and died in early 2007.